Rubric for "Adopting the Creator Mindset" Essays:

 - Narrows the

-focus/provides needed background info, including a paraphrased definition of Creators and Victims as defined by Dr. Skip Downing, cited parenthetically.
+focus/provides needed background info, including a paraphrased definition of Creators and of Victims as defined by Dr. Skip Downing, cited parenthetically or attributed journalistically.

-- Includes the (paraphrased) definition I wrote on the board which is from page 42 of Skip Downing's (print) book On Course: Strategies for Creating Success in College and in Life, published in Boston by Wadsworth publishing in 2014; it is in it's 7th edition.
-Remember that it has to do with making choices.
+- Includes the (paraphrased) definitions from page 42 of Skip Downing's (print) book On Course: Strategies for Creating Success in College and in Life, published in Boston by Wadsworth publishing in 2014; it is in it's 7th edition.
+Remember that being a Creator has to do with making choices.

-- Clearly state the thesis.
+- Clearly states the thesis.
 The thesis is about your choice to be a Creator or Victim.
 (It IS a choice, so what do YOU choose?)

 o A thesis statement is NOT an announcement of intention